nojoystick/CSCE274/README.md

 # CSCE274

 To use this repository, make an account on github if you don't already have one.
 Then send me your username and I'll add  you to the repository as a collaborator.
+You'll also need to download Git.

 If you haven't used github from command line before, read this: https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/